 The Financial Aid Office has information about Federal, University and private student loan funds.
 These programs make possible low-cost financing of college expenses and constitute an important source of assistance.
-Students who wish to make application for a loan from any of the available funds listed below must first complete the University's application for assistance or the
+Students who wish to make application for a loan from any of the available funds listed below must complete the FAFSA in most cases.